From Evaluation to Design: Using Potential Energy Surface Smoothness Metrics to Guide Machine Learning Interatomic Potential Architectures: Conclusion

 \section{Conclusion}

 We introduce the Bond Smoothness Characterization Test (BSCT) as a targeted, low-cost diagnostic of potential energy surface (PES) smoothness predicted by machine-learned interatomic potentials (MLIPs), enabling early detection of near- and far-from-equilibrium non-smoothness, as evidenced by correlations with MD simulations and thermal conductivity calculations.
+Furthermore, BSCT successfully predicts the stability of existing foundational MLIPs like MACE and GemNet-T, proving its value beyond our specific testbed.
 Through a principled architecture investigation guided by BSCT, we identified that smoothness must be enforced across both local (smearing) and non-local (attention) scales.
 We successfully translated these insights into concrete architectural modifications and improved MLIP PES smoothness, while preserving scalability and expressiveness.
 More broadly, BSCT demonstrates how physics-motivated evaluation metrics can directly inform model design, providing a practical framework for developing MLIPs that combine accuracy, scalability, and physical soundness.